BastilleBSD/bastille/README.md

 Any name provided in the ARG file can be used as a variable in the other hooks.
 For example, `name=value` in the ARG file will cause instances of `${name}` to be replaced with `value`.
-The `RENDER` hook can be used to specify files or directories whose contents should have the variables replaced.
+The `RENDER` hook can be used to specify existing files or directories inside the jail whose contents should have the variables replaced.
 Values can be specified either through the command line when applying the template or as a default in the ARG file.

 In addition to supporting template hooks, Bastille supports overlaying files into the container.
 This is done by placing the files in their full path, using the